Account & verification

 cadence: ambient — sessions through your day

 Not "passive Bitcoin income."
 Not "earn while you sleep."
 Not the secret to crypto wealth. me.ochk.io will not pay your rent.
-The earnings are real, the receipts verify on Bitcoin headers, and the model is honest — but the unit economics are bounded by what integrating sites would have paid for SMS-2FA, Stripe, KYC providers, and Auth0 anyway.
+The earnings are real, the receipts verify on Bitcoin headers, and the model is honest — but the unit economics are bounded by what integrating sites would have paid for SMS-2FA, Stripe, and Auth0 anyway.
 Each integrator chooses how much of that to redirect to you (anywhere from 0% to 80%); OC retains a fixed 20% platform fee for operating the substrate.

 For the site-side configuration surface and the platform-fee policy, see /pricing.
 For the per-site config of every site you transact with, see /me/identity.